infinit/memo/website/templates/pages/docs/src/markdown/gcs.md

 Creating the Infinit storage resource
 -------------------------------------

-Now that the bucket has been created and Infinit has the GCS credentials, you can create the storage resource.
+Now that the bucket has been created and Infinit has the GCS credentials, you can create the silo.

 Take care of referencing the bucket name you chose in the first step through the `--bucket` option along with the name of the credentials you just registered i.e. the email address associated with your GCS account, in this example _alice@example.com_.
 Finally, the `--path` option can be used to specify a folder within the bucket to hold the blocks of encrypted data that Infinit will store.